Hopefully that title wasn’t lost on you, and you found yourself singing along!

 Now that there’s even more happening at Bucks County Libraries, I thought I’d give a little update.
-Because here’s a tip, libraries are probably your best FREE resource for getting the kids out of the house on fall weekdays.
-Since September, my kids and I have probably visited at least one library every week.
+Because here’s a tip, libraries are probably your best FREE resource for getting the kids out of the house!
+On average, my kids and I visit at least one library every week.
 Sometimes, we just go for a quick visit to drop off and pick up new books.
-But more often than not, our entire morning outing that day will revolve around the library visit.
-First, I’ll check the Bucks County Free Library calendar and look for Drop In and Play Storytime events.
+But more often than not, our entire morning or afternoon outing that day will revolve around the library visit.
+First, I’ll check the Bucks County Free Library calendar and look for any Drop In & Play or Storytime events.
 By now, I know the schedule pretty well, but some of them do vary or operate on an every other week schedule.
 So be sure to confirm.
-While we’ve only been going on weekdays, they DO offer a few storytime events on Saturdays and even weeknights.
-(Though I’m assuming it will be too dark for that SOON.)
-These Drop In and Play Storytime events are very similar to the storytime events you might have gone to with your children pre-pandemic.
-The difference is … they’re outside.
-At least for now.
-Last I heard, they’re hoping to continue at least until mid-November, as long as the temperatures stay above 50 degrees.
-Beyond that, they’re trying to work out indoor programming.
-These 30 minute sessions typically consist of a few songs (usually with hand motions and props like scarves), 1-2 stories, and a small craft at the end.
+While we’ve usually only go on weekdays, they DO offer a few storytime events on Saturdays and even weeknights.
+These 30 minute sessions typically consist of a few songs (usually with hand motions and props like scarves), 1-2 stories, and a sometimes there’s a small craft at the end.
 Occasionally, there have been bubbles or parachute games if there are enough people.

 After storytime, the kids and I usually head inside to drop off books, pick out new ones, and have some play time in the library.
-Did you know that toys are back out at the libraries?!
-We are still anxiously waiting for the big news that Penn’s Little Village and Career Corner are open (hopefully SOON!), but for now, my kids can easily spend 30 minutes playing at each of the libraries we visit.
+My kids can easily spend 30 minutes playing at each of the libraries we visit.
+(More on that below!)
 I usually end up needing to set a timer on my phone just to get them to leave.
 Before leaving, they usually pick out a DVD from the library to watch later that afternoon.
 And while we haven’t done this, the libraries even have games and toys you can check out to bring home!
 Depending on the library, we’ll then head to a nearby playground before heading home.
 Sometimes we even pack a picnic lunch.
 And then when we get home, we have new books and movies for some quiet activities.
 I love these outings because they involve reading and learning, music, crafts, moving around, play, social time … and it’s all free.

 301 S. Pine Street, Langhorne